GarFrancisco/Money-App-Installation/README.md

 # Money-App-Installation
 A basic application to manage your money.
+Created in WPF.

 First you will have to write down your monthly salary:
 [![1.png](https://i.postimg.cc/SQLqgz0q/1.png)](https://postimg.cc/t7gLTJCm)